-So, when I noticed that my favorite traditional Shepherd’s pie was made with Worcestershire Sauce, I knew I had to get creative on how to recreate that flavor in the gravy portion of the recipe.
+So, when I noticed that my favorite traditional Shepherd’s pie was made with Worcestershire Sauce, I knew I had to get creative with ingredients on how to recreate that flavor in the gravy portion of the recipe.

 To make this Whole30 Shepherd’s Pie recipe, you need to start boiling the potatoes and cauliflower before doing anything else, and then you’ll mash them after the ground beef and carrot gravy.

 I like to leave the skin on the potatoes in mine, but if you don’t like the skin, you can peel it before boiling.

 You’ll be mashing the potatoes and cauliflower together with coconut cream, garlic powder, onion powder, olive oil, salt, and black pepper.

 Note: Savoy Coconut Cream tastes the best because it has no preservatives… I can’t guarantee as good of a result with brands that have guarguam and other extra preservatives and ingredients in them.

 The ground beef and carrot gravy is so good here!